 We love traveling and Sikander’s work makes us relocate to a new country every couple of years.
-Every time we move or go on travel, we are excited about new food experiences, ingredients, recipes and ideas to add a touch of our travel to our food.
-Being vegetarian adds a creative constraints and we have been pleasantly delighted even in places where the local cuisine is predominantly meat-based.
+Every time we move or go on travel, we are excited about new food experiences, ingredients, recipes, and ideas to add a touch of our travel to our food.
+Being vegetarian adds creative constraints and we have been pleasantly delighted even in places where the local cuisine is predominantly meat-based.
 It surely does take some planning and research all of which I am slowly trying to capture in my Travel and Food Experiences posts.

 I thought cooking, clicking, writing and posting was it.
 But soon I ran into many backend troubles of which I had no clue and along came Abhishek to my help.
 He is a friend I can call at 1 am and panic “the site is broken!! :-O What happened?” and he will resolve it in 15 minutes.
 He is since then the self appointed technical support behind My Weekend Kitchen — from troubleshooting minor bugs to a complete overhaul of the website!
 He is a big foodie, the Gujarati behind my special gathiya chutney, board game enthusiast, biker and designer (when he is not doing all other things!).

 I believe anyone can cook and all your kitchen needs is a lot of love to dish out mouth-watering treats.
 I started this blog in 2010 as an online food journal to share recipes with friends and cousins who thought cooking was not for them.
-I just wanted to covert them into believers!
+I just wanted to share the joy of cooking with them.
 My biggest success was Sikander, who made his first complete meal when he was 33.
 I hope you can find inspiration from these simple (and sometimes simplified) recipes I have had pleasure making and writing about.